-Each week KEXP’s Music Director Don Yates — joined this week by KEXP's DJ Abbie — shares brief insights on new and upcoming releases.
-See what's coming up this week below, including reviews for new releases from Blood Orange, Nothing, IDLES, and more.
+Each week, KEXP’s Music Director Don Yates shares brief insights on new and upcoming releases (joined this week by DJ Abbie Gobelli).
+See what's coming up this week below, including reviews for new releases from Matthew Dear, Kurt Vile, Yowler, Elvis Costello, and more.